 Donald Trump fired Acting Attorney General Sally Yates after she said she’d refuse to defend the president’s executive order on immigration and refugees, also known as the “Muslim ban.”
 Yates had been at the Justice Department for 27 years, working with both Republican and Democratic administrations.
 She was confirmed as Deputy Attorney General by the Senate in 2015, winning 84 yes votes.

-“I believe the attorney general or the deputy attorney general has an obligation to the law and the Constitution, and to give their independent legal advice to the president.”Most INTERESTING FINDS on Amazon]
+“I believe the attorney general or the deputy attorney general has an obligation to the law and the Constitution, and to give their independent legal advice to the president.”Up to 70% off on Hottest Amazon Deals]